If you plan on raising a stud dog from puppyhood, never scold the young pup for humping!

 Sometimes after tying, a female may decide to run off, thereby dragging the male with her.
 Never allow this.

 A tie can last from 5 to 30 minutes, with 15 minutes being about average.
-There is also the
+There is also the possibility of a slip mating.

-When deciding whether or not breeding your male dog is a good idea, please remember this.
+When deciding whether or not breeding your male dog is a good idea, please remember this:

-A Golden Retriever stud dog that knows a female is in heat, but is not allowed to mate with her, basically becomes a nightmare for 3 very long weeks!
+Golden Retriever stud dog that knows a female is in heat, but is not

 He will stop eating, pace constantly, whine, cry and just act totally pathetic.
 He will not be interested in playing or interacting with you.